-Sales of our industrial products were approximately 44% of our total net sales for the third quarter of 2020.
+Sales of our industrial products were approximately 41% of our total net sales for the first quarter of 2021.
 Our industrial products sales volumes are dependent upon general economic conditions primarily in the housing, automotive, and paper industries.
-According to the American Chemistry Council, the U.S. economic indicators are experiencing weakness and contracting in the wake of the COVID-19 pandemic and its impact on the U.S market we serve in addition to weakness in the global economy.
+According to the American Chemistry Council, the U.S. economic indicators are improving and pointing towards continued improvement in the markets we serve.
 Our sales prices generally vary with the market price of ammonia or natural gas, as applicable, in our pricing arrangements with customers.
-See discussion above concerning a new long-term nitric acid supply contract under "Recent Business Developments."

-Sales of our mining products were approximately 13% of our total net sales for the third quarter of 2020.
+Sales of our mining products were approximately 13% of our total net sales for the first quarter of 2021.
 Our mining products are LDAN and AN solution, which are primary used as AN fuel oil and specialty emulsions for usage in the quarry and the construction industries, for metals mining, and to a lesser extent, for coal.
 In our mining markets, our sales volumes are typically driven by changes in the overall North American consumption levels of mining products that can be impacted by weather.
-Additionally, reduction in coal mining activities, due in part, to the shift from coal to natural gas and renewable power sources such as wind and solar in the electrical generation sector, is increasing competition within the other sectors of this market.
+Metals prices continue to improve in 2021 as producers continue to extract as much as possible.
+This includes an increase in copper mining, driven primarily by demand for electric vehicles.
+For 2021, the EIA is projecting a 9% increase in U.S. coal production driven by a forecasted 39% increase in natural gas prices for electricity generators, making coal more competitive in the electric power sector.
 We believe our plants are well located to support the more stable quarry and construction industries and the metals mining industries.
-Although our mining sales volumes for the third quarter of 2020 improved compared to the same period of 2019, customer demand for the quarter was impacted due to COVID-19's impact on our customer base which resulted in mine closures or reductions in mining operating rates.